lzmkhan/kubernetes/sessions/session4/notes.md

 emptyDir Volume:
 exists only during pod lifecycle. used to share data between multiple containers running inside same pod.
+## Lab:
+Open session 3 sample app and create mongo deployment with persistent volume and claim

 # NameSpaces:
 Are virtual cluster backed by the same physical cluster.